markasoftware/i405-tunnel/docs/interstate-circuits.md

   addresses!).
 Control the client by SSHing from your home computer into the guard node over hop 1 (I405).

+  (For IRC specifically, you could use dedicated IRC bouncer software like ZNC)

 #### What about web browsing?
 Are there are any good layer-7 proxies for web browsing other than a remote desktop?

 Short answer: For modern interactive websites, not yet, but it's possible and I want to build it!
-For other websites, run Lynx.
+For simple websites, run Lynx.

-If you can give up JavaScript, one option is to run a command-line, text-only web browser like Lynx on the guard node, then control it over SSH on hop 1.
+If you can give up JavaScript, one option is to run a command-line, text-only web browser like Lynx on the guard node, and control it over SSH on hop 1.
 Surprisingly many websites' essential functionality works with Lynx, even though it doesn't support JavaScript!
 Further, many privacy-oriented websites are specifically designed to be usable without JavaScript.
 But if you're looking for a general-purpose web browser, Lynx will fall short.

 Running Chromium or Firefox on a remote machine with a local interface (like Lynx over SSH) isn't currently possible.
+(You can use X forwarding or the Wayland equivalent, but in my experience it's even slower than a usual remote desktop because these browsers basically push raw pixels to X)

 As described earlier, forwarding raw network traffic (either at layer-3 or layer-4) over an Interstate Circuit isn't safe.
 But what if we forward at the level of HTTP requests instead?
 That's the idea behind HTTP proxies, but they're aren't perfect out of the box for a few reasons:
-1. When browsers are configured to use an HTTP proxy to proxy HTTPS traffic, they don't actually send HTTP requests to the proxy; instead, they use the `CONNECT` HTTP method to use the HTTP proxy as a layer-4 TCP proxy instead so that the broswer can make an end-to-end encrypted connection to the server.
-And as described earlier, layer-4 TCP proxies are problematic.
+1. When browsers are configured to use an HTTP proxy to proxy HTTPS traffic, they don't actually send HTTP requests to the proxy; instead, they use the `CONNECT` HTTP method, which converts the HTTP proxy into a layer-4 TCP proxy.
+This is necessary so that the connection can be end-to-end encrypted.
+And as described earlier, an Interstate Circuit based on layer-4 TCP proxies is problematic.

-   This can be solved by using a "TLS terminating HTTP proxy", but I can't find any decent open source TLS terminating proxies.
+   This can be solved by using a "TLS terminating HTTP proxy" that uses a self-signed certificate to decrypt then forward the raw HTTP request, and then buffer the response, but I can't find any decent open source TLS terminating proxies.
-2. Even over insecure HTTP, when downloading a large file, the HTTP proxy effectively turns into a layer-4 TCP proxy because it won't buffer the entire downloaded file.
-So once whatever buffering available fills up, the HTTP proxy will become backpressured by the hop 1 bandwidth.
-Every time a new I405 packet is sent (from guard to home) and new packets are read from the TUN, the backpressure will release a little bit, and the HTTP proxy will update its TCP widow to admit a bit more downloaded data from the destination website.
-This is effectively a layer-4 proxy.
+2. Even over insecure HTTP, when downloading a large file, an HTTP proxy effectively turns into a layer-4 TCP proxy because it won't buffer the entire downloaded file.
+Once the buffer (if any) fills up, the HTTP proxy will become backpressured by the hop 1 bandwidth.
+Every time a new I405 packet is sent (from guard to home) and new packets are read from the TUN, the backpressure will release a little bit, and the HTTP proxy will update its TCP window to admit a bit more downloaded data from the destination website.
+Ie, the HTTP proxy is acting effectively as a layer-4 proxy.

    A similar problem can occur on the upload path as well.

    The solution is to have a large fixed-size buffer per request in the HTTP proxy, and to abort a download or upload if the total downloaded or uploaded data for the request exceeds the buffer size.
 To solve the upload case, the proxy must also not send out HTTP requests until the entire request is received.

 It's on the roadmap to build an HTTP(S) proxy that solves the above problems!
-It won't be perfect though; mainly, Real-time web communication tech like WebSockets or long-lived HTTP connections (Comet?
+It won't be perfect though; mainly, Real-time web communication tech like WebSockets and WebRTC, as well as long-lived HTTP connections (Comet?
 Does anyone use that term anymore?) won't work at all.

 There's also one remaining challenge: Malicious JavaScript can measure the hop 1 bandwidth, inter-packet intervals, etc, even with the buffering described in point (2) above.
 There are some potential heavier-weight solutions to this (like also buffering the responses on the home computer, and only delivering them to the browser when complete).
+But in the shorter term, I'll just consider malicious JavaScript outside the threat model.

 ## Threat model of a layer-7 Interstate Circuit
 A layer-7 interstate circuit constructed as recommended in this document is designed so that an adversary with the following capabilities:
-+ Read all network traffic on hops 1 and 3, but not hop 2. (on-path, read-only)
++ Read all network traffic on hops 1 and 3 (but not hop 2). (on-path, read-only)
 + Send arbirary IP traffic. (off-path, read-write)

-...is unable to determine that the guard or home nodes are part of the same interstate circuit as the hop 3 traffic/the exit node.
+...is unable to determine that the home and guard nodes are part of the same interstate circuit as the hop 3 traffic and the exit node.

 A layer-7 Interstate Circuit does *not* generally protect against an adversary with any of the following capabilities:
 + Block arbitrary IP traffic (on-path, read-write).
 A very blunt example: If you're in the middle of an instant messaging conversation over the Interstate Circuit, then your ISP suddenly shuts down your hop 1 connection, you'll be unable to continue chatting.
 The fact that you stopped chatting over hop 3 when hop 1 died is evidence that they're connected!
-+ Can observe hop 2 traffic.
++ Observe hop 2 traffic.
 + Is able to take control over the guard or server nodes, beacuse then they could observe hop 2 traffic.
 + Knows that the same person (you) is in control of the guard and exit nodes (eg, if you purchase the exit node in a non-anonymous way)

 I405 and Interstate Circuits are new and experimental.
 I recommend you read this whole document and fully think about the security properties of an Interstate Circuit yourself before setting one up.
 # Interstate Circuits: Practice
 ## Setting up an Interstate Circuit